opensearch-project/documentation-website/_search-plugins/ltr/index.md

 ## Installing the plugin

-Pre-built versions of the plugin are available at [https://github.com/opensearch-project/opensearch-learning-to-rank-base/releases](https://github.com/opensearch-project/opensearch-learning-to-rank-base/releases).
+Prebuilt versions of the plugin are available at [https://github.com/opensearch-project/opensearch-learning-to-rank-base/releases](https://github.com/opensearch-project/opensearch-learning-to-rank-base/releases).

 If you need a version compatible with your OpenSearch installation, follow the instructions in the [README](https://github.com/opensearch-project/opensearch-learning-to-rank-base#development) file or [create an issue](https://github.com/opensearch-project/opensearch-learning-to-rank-base/issues).